Boris Johnson jets back to UK as Tories split on his expected leadership bid

 But he was lagging behind in nominations, as was Ms Mordaunt, who became the first to confirm her candidacy.

-Mr Sunak, who came second against Ms Truss in the last race six weeks ago, has around 87 public declarations, according to a PA news agency tally, far ahead of Mr Johnson’s 50, while Ms Mordaunt struggles on 18.
+Mr Sunak, who came second against Ms Truss in the last race six weeks ago, has reached 100 public declarations, according to a PA news agency tally, far ahead of Mr Johnson’s 50, while Ms Mordaunt struggles on 19.

 The Leader of the House, who finished third in the last leadership election, said she had been encouraged by the support she had received from fellow Conservative MPs and wanted to unite the party.